mheni/Flask_repo_07_2025/flask-connexion-rest-part-2/README.md

 # Python REST APIs With Flask, Connexion, and SQLAlchemy – Part 2

-This repository holds the code for part two of the Real Python [Python REST APIs With Flask, Connexion, and SQLAlchemy](https://realpython.com/flask-connexion-rest-api-part-2) tutorial series.
+This repository holds the code for part two of the Real Python [Python REST APIs With Flask, Connexion, and SQLAlchemy]

 ## Real Python Flask REST API – Part 2